sjtower/Lunky-World/Notes/Ideas.md

 - bone drop trap - ammo for pitchers mitt challenge
 - timed firefrog throws
 - timed frog jumps
+- ride big CB up, jump out and over as another big CB comes down on you like a hydralic press

 - Run from Quillback into Olmec.
 Use Olmec to kill Quillback.
 Olmec glows red and can't be stepped on
 - Escape from Sunken City